 Dr. Michael Bennick, Chief Medical Officer

-Olivia Spring, Director of Client Services
+Olivia Spring, Vice President of Partner Services

 Olivia Spring graduated from Skidmore College with a BA in Neuroscience.
 In addition to her strong research-oriented background, through working with the EDI Institute she has developed a passion for working directly with people.
 Olivia facilitates EDI integration into client sites by providing training and ongoing support.
 She is also a lead designer for the MyMoments suite of technology.

 Dr. Julia Byers, ATR-BD, LMHC, is Professor Emerita and was the former Expressive Therapy Division Director at Lesley University.
 With over 35 years of professional experience in Expressive Therapy and Mental Health Counseling, Dr. Byers has worked in over 20 countries, primarily focused on crisis intervention, training, and research.
 Julia brings her decades of experience to the EDI Institute in helping to set our overall strategy, and to lead our EDI education and support services.

 Dr. Darin D. Dougherty is the Director of the Neurotherapeutics Division in the Department of Psychiatry at Massachusetts General Hospital (MGH) and the Director of the Mood Disorders Section of the MGH Psychiatric Neuroimaging Group.
 Additionally, Dr. Dougherty is an Associate Professor of Psychiatry at Harvard Medical School and a Visiting Scientist at Massachusetts Institute of Technology.
 Darin serves as a scientific advisor to the EDI Institute.